abinit/abinit/doc/tutorial/gwr1.md

 besides the outermost 4sp electrons whereas the standard pseudo for Ga designed for GS calculations includes only the 3d states.
 Since we are using scalar-relativistic (SR) pseudos, it is not possible to treat spin-orbit coupling (SOC) and [[nspinor]] must be set to 1 (default value).
-To include SOC with NC, one should use fully-relativistic (FR) pseudos, set [[nspinor]] to 2 in all the input files and then select the appropriate value of [[nspden]] (4 or 1) depending on whether the system is magnetic or not.
+To include SOC with NC, one should use fully-relativistic (FR) pseudos, use [[nspinor]] 2 in all the input files and then set the appropriate value of [[nspden]] to 4 or 1 depending on whether the system is magnetic or not.

-For efficiency reasons, in these examples we use underconverged parameters: the cutoff energy [[ecut]] is set to XXX that is slightly smaller than the recommended value reported in the PseudoDojo table
+For efficiency reasons, these examples use underconverged parameters: the cutoff energy [[ecut]] is set to XXX that is slightly smaller than the recommended value reported in the PseudoDojo table